SAP-archive/sap-devtoberfest-2020/topics/kyma/readme.md

 # SAP Kyma Runtime

-**This enablement content is for Devtoberfest Week 7: 05 → 09 Aug 2020.**
+**This enablement content is for Devtoberfest Week 7: 05 Oct → 09 Oct 2020.**

 Here you'll find content to help you level up with the [Kyma runtime](https://kyma-project.io).
 This content consists of **exercises**, **videos** of those exercises, and **office hours** sessions.